Top Image: 1944 Photo of Sobibor Survivors; Top Row, First from Right is Leon Feldhendler. Courtesy of the Holocaust Research Project.

 The commandant of Sobibor during the initial phase of killing was Franz Stangl.
 Austrian-born, like Globocnik, Stangl’s recent past mirrored that of many other Nazis complicit in the Final Solution.
 He had participated in the T-4 program for the killing of the adult disabled at the Hartheim and Bernburg euthanasia centers.
 Once Hitler, due to public outrage, ordered a temporary halt to T-4 in August 1941, Stangl was one of those reassigned to new duties.

-At Sobibor, he presided over the “selections” to the gas chambers in a white linen jacket.
+At Sobibor, Stangl presided over "operations" in a white linen jacket.
 One of his subordinates reputedly comforted the terrified people with promises they would soon be transported to live and work in a Jewish state in Ukraine.
 To maintain the illusion, the Nazis often permitted the arrivals, particularly Western European Jews, to write postcards to loved ones, reassuring them everything was fine.
 Focused on doing the “job” to the best of his abilities, Stangl proved to be a most capable genocidist.

 According to Yitzhak Arad, 90,000-100,000 Jews were murdered at Sobibor in the camp’s first 90 days alone.
 Transportation difficulties, then, caused Sobibor to halt operations from late July to early fall of 1942.
 When Franz Reichleitner took over from Stangl (who was transferred to Treblinka), the new commandant oversaw the resumption of systematic killing in October of that year.